snullp/goPwd/README.md

 We want to keep every flow simpler here to reduce the security risk.
 We are heavily relying on Google's OAuth but we assume that is secure enough.

+##Customizable password generator
+The problem with other password managers is about their password generation procdure.
+Usually the generated password is almost impossible to be manually keyed in on another device (sometimes due to no native app available), e.g. a BlackBerry device.

+So by making the password generator customizable and selectable, one can create a generator by his or her preferences.
+For example, the dict.pwdGen.php that provided in this repo will generate human-friendly password, which is much easier to read and type.

 ##Development guide
 The framework itself (include/goPwd.php) provides interfaces that can invoke Google's OAuth 2.0 authentication as well as call a password generator.
 Also it can save and restore website configurations per user in include/Configs.